pdfinn/flightplan2litchimission/README.md

 # qgis-flightplanner-to-litchi
- Converts QGIS a flightplanner output to a Litchi mission.
+ A tool for converting QGIS a flightplanner output to a Litchi mission.